inbravo/aws-feature-set/README.md

 		- Choose where to route traffic based on geographic location of users
 		- Different from Latency based as the routing is hardwired irrespective of latency
 - ELBs cost money – ensure to delete them when not using
-- ELBs always have DNS name – no public IP Addresses.
+- ELBs always have DNS name.
+No public IP Addresses.
 Trick question might induce you into believing IP4 address for ELB
 - Given a choice between Alias Record vs CNAME – always choose Alias.
 Alias records are free and can connect to AWS resources
 - R53 supports zone apex records
 - With Route 53, there is a default limit of 50 domain names.
 However, this limit can be increased by contacting AWS support